Mulvane under a boil water advisory

-KDHE officials issued the advisory because of a level control system failure causing low water pressure in the distribution system.
-Failure to maintain the required water pressure may put the system at risk for bacterial contamination.
+KDHE officials issued the advisory because of a loss of pressure in the distribution system, which can put the system at risk for bacterial contamination.

-Mulvane City Administrator Kent Hixson said the pumps at the water reservoir did not turn on, causing a pressure loss in the system.
+Mulvane City Administrator Kent Hixson said the pumps at the water reservoir did not turn on early Friday morning, causing the pressure loss.
+He said the notification system malfunctioned.
+Hixson said the issue is being fixed.

-The advisory will remain in effect until the conditions that placed the system at risk of bacterial contamination are resolved.
-KDHE can issue the rescind order following testing at a certified laboratory.
+Once the problem is over and a certified laboratory says the water is safe to drink, the KDHE will rescind the advisory.
+When it does, Hixson says Mulvane staff will notify customers by phone.

 Meanwhile, water customers should observe the following precautions until further notice:

-- Boil water for one minute prior to drinking or food preparation or use bottled water.
+- Boil water for one minute before drinking or food preparation, or use bottled water.

 - If your tap water appears dirty, flush the water lines by letting the water run until it clears.